The Bitcoin Standard

 Keynes book, The General Theory of Employment, Interest and Money and its’ precursor A treatise on money are regarded as more important to economic thought.
 Keynes created a dynamic approach that converted economics into a study of the flow of incomes and expenditures.
 It is also important to note that Keynes, also correctly predicted that the crushing conditions the Versailles peace treaty placed on Germany to end World War I would lead to another European war.

-Eventually the book does get round to why, Keynesian Economics starts to differ from what Bitcoiners, believe, mostly because the principles of Bitcoin are predominantly based on the thoughts and principles of the Austrian School of Economics, whose adherents believed that recessions and booms are a part of the natural order and that government intervention only worsens the recovery process.
+The book delves into the issues of Keynesian Economics and how it differs from the Austrian School of Economics.
+Bitcoin the principles of Bitcoin are predominantly based on the thoughts and principles of the Austrian School of Economics, whose adherents believed that recessions and booms are a part of the natural order and that government intervention only worsens the recovery process.
 There are doubts that governments have the ability to regulate the business cycle with fiscal and monetary policies.

-Although, I do think the personal attack on Keynes was unwarranted, I think the book does make a reasonable effort of highlighting the differences between Austrian School of Economics and Keynesian Economics.
+Although, I do think the personal attack on Keynes maybe a little unwarranted, I think the book does make a reasonable effort of highlighting the differences between Austrian School of Economics and Keynesian Economics.
 If nothing else, it will make you aware of the differences, providing the impetus to research it further.
 It did for me and I am continuing to do so.

 Why I recommend this book